 The term ‘automatic hand dryer’ describes any hand dryer which starts automatically with the use of sensors, which indicate that hands have been placed in position and it is time to start drying.
-Examples of this include the Dyson Airblade 9KJ and the Dyson Airblade V. (Link to product pages when ready) Automatic hand dryers often have lower operating costs as they only operate when activated.
+Examples of this include the Dyson Airblade 9KJ hand dryer and the Dyson Airblade V hand dryer.
+Automatic hand dryers often have lower operating costs as they only operate when activated.
 In fact, the Dyson Airblade 9kJ can cost as little as $19 / year to run.

 Manual Hand Dryers

 Manual hand dryers are an older style of dryer which require the user to start the operation by use of a pedal when hand dryers were relatively new, and more recently by use of a button.
 As technology has improved and there is more awareness around the less sanitary nature of button operated hand dryers, they are a rare sight in washrooms these days.